kedacore/keda-docs/content/docs/2.3/scalers/prometheus.md

 **TLS authentication:**
 - `authMode`: It must contain `tls` in case of TLS Authentication.
 Specify this in trigger configuration.
 - `ca`: Certificate authority file for TLS client authentication.
-This is a required field.
 - `cert`: Certificate for client authentication.
 This is a required field.
 - `key`: Key for client authentication.
 Optional.
 This is a required field.